Traditional music of Galicia, Cantabria and Asturias: History

 Celtic culture is known to have extended over a large part of the Iberian Peninsula as early as 600BC.
 During the 2nd and 1st centuries BC, the Roman Empire slowly conquered Iberia, which they called Hispania.
 The Celtic regions put up a long and fierce struggle to maintain their independence but were eventually subdued.
-In the centuries that followed, the language of the Romans, Latin, came to gradually supplant nearly all the earlier languages of the peninsula, including all Celtic languages, and is the ancestor of all the current languages of Spain and Portugal, including Galician and Astur-Leonese-Mirandese but not Basque.
+In the centuries that followed, the language of the Romans, Latin, came to gradually supplant nearly all the earlier languages of the peninsula, including all Celtic languages, and is the ancestor of most of the current languages of Spain and Portugal other than Basque, including Galician and Astur-Leonese-Mirandese.
 The departure of the Romans in the 5th century led to the invasions of Germanic tribes.
 The Suebi people conquered the northwest but the poor documentation from the period has left their cultural impact on the region unclear.
 In the 6th century, a final small Celtic influx arrived from Britain; the Britons were granted their own diocese, Britonia, in northern Galicia.
 Galicia was then taken over by the Visigothic Kingdom when the Suebian kingdom fell apart.
 Galicia came under the control of the Moors after they defeated the Visigoths in 717 but Moorish rule was little more than a short lived military occupation, although an indirect Moorish musical influence arrived later, through Christian troubadours.
 Moorish rule ended after two decades when their garrison was driven out by a rebellion in 739.
 The region was incorporated into the Kingdom of Asturias and, after surviving the assaults of the Moors and Vikings, became the springboard for the Reconquista.

 In 810, it was claimed that the remains of Saint James, one of the apostles, had been found at a site which soon became known as Santiago de Compostela.
 It became Europe's premier pilgrimage destination in the Middle Ages.
 This is assumed to have had a significant effect on the folk culture of the area, as the pilgrims brought with them musical instruments and styles from as far afield as Scandinavia and Hungary.